Caffrey's Irish Ale: Product

 At its launch Caffrey's was brewed to 5.2% ABV.
 In 2001 it was reduced to 4.2% and to 3.8% in 2010 in an attempt to halt declining sales.
 It is based on an 1897 recipe and is designed to be served between 4 and 6 degrees Celsius.

-Caffrey's was later launched in 14.9 oz cans, featuring a nitrogen pocket that agitates the beer when you open it giving it a characteristic closer to a draught beer.
+Caffrey's was later launched in 440ml cans, featuring a nitrogen pocket that agitates the beer when you open it giving it a characteristic closer to a draught beer.
 Nitrogen is less soluble than carbon dioxide, which allows the beer to be put under high pressure without making it fizzy.
 The high pressure of dissolved gas is required to enable very small bubbles to be formed by forcing the draught beer through fine holes in a plate in the tap, which causes the characteristic "surge" (the widget in cans and bottles achieves the same effect).
 The perceived smoothness of Caffrey's is due to its low level of carbon dioxide and the creaminess of the head caused by the very fine bubbles that arise from the use of nitrogen and the dispensing method described above.

 Brewery

 Thomas Caffrey first established the Ulster Brewery in Queen Street, Belfast, in 1897.
 The brewery was sold to the Ulster Brewing Company in 1950.
-The last member of the family to have been active in the business, Nicholas James Caffrey, died in 1984, survived by two daughters, Virginia and Bridget (since deceased) and one son, Nicholas Philip Caffrey.
+The last member of the family to have been active in the business, Nicholas James Caffrey, died in 1984, survived by two daughters, Virginia and Bridget (since deceased), and one son, Nicholas Philip Caffrey.
 The brewery was acquired by Charringtons (later Bass Charrington) in 1964 and then by Interbrew in 2000.
 On July 6, 2004, the owners of the former Caffrey's brewery, Interbrew, announced their intention to dispose of the site of the brewery.
 Having no takers, they closed the brewery in 2005.

 The Caffrey's Ulster Brewery, established in Belfast in 1897 and taken over by Bass in 1974, closed in 2004, so ending big company brewing in Northern Ireland.